ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 - Push

-    Push your commit and build tag.
+    Push your commit and build tag to your Git server.

 - Chef server upload and freeze the version

-    Execute `berks apply` to upload your cookbook and freeze them.
+    Execute `berks upload` to upload your cookbook and freeze them.
 It is crucial for the upload to happen last, because you don't want anybody to use cookbooks that didn't pass the tests right?

 - Clean up

     Clean up tag and previous verion of cookbooks

-# Environment Cookbook Build

-  Sitting beside your application.
-The build will go together with your application build.
-  Extra step to commit your berksfile.lock

 # Deployment